ALERT: Jobseekers are being fraudulently contacted by scammers. Click here to find out how to protect yourself from recruitment scams.

 Measure

 We work with Culture Amp to deliver our annual employee engagement survey, delivering actionable insights into our employees’ experiences of working at Hays.
-We run two surveys annually, a shorter ‘pulse’ engagement in November and a more detailed exercise in May.
+We run two surveys annually, a shorter ‘Pulse’ engagement in November and a more detailed exercise in May.

-Progress made in FY24
+Progress made in FY25

 7. Percentage of female senior leaders (%)